William Robertson Coe

-William Robertson Coe (June 8, 1869 – March 15, 1955) was an insurance, railroad and business executive, a major owner and breeder of Thoroughbred racehorses, as well as a collector of Americana and an important philanthropist for the academic discipline of American Studies.
+William Robertson Coe (June 8, 1869 – March 14, 1955) was an insurance, railroad and business executive, a major owner and breeder of Thoroughbred racehorses, as well as a collector of Americana and an important philanthropist for the academic discipline of American Studies.

 Early life

 William Coe was born in Kingswinford, Staffordshire, England.
 His father, Frederick Augustus Coe, was then cashier in a local iron works, but later became manager.
 His mother, Margaret Robertson, was a native of Edinburgh, Scotland.
 Coe received his early schooling at Albion Academy in Cardiff, Wales.
 At the start of the 1880s, his family resided in Gloucester, where Coe was confirmed at the local cathedral.

+Members of the Coe family, including William, arrived in New York on August 18, 1883, from Hull, England, aboard the Rhodora, a merchant ship owned by Margaret's elder brother George Robertson.
+Their final destination was Philadelphia.

-In 1883, his parents and their ten children (William was fifth of the ten) emigrated to the United States and settled in New Jersey across the Delaware River from Philadelphia.
+His parents and ten children, William was fifth of the ten, settled in Cinnaminson, New Jersey, across the Delaware River from Philadelphia.

 Career

 Insurance

 At the age of 15, William began working as an office boy for a Philadelphia insurance broker.
 The brokerage was acquired by Johnson and Higgins Insurance Co., and Coe rose to become a manager of the adjusting (claims) department in the New York City office of the maritime insurer.
 As a young widower following the death of his first wife, during a cruise to England in 1900, he met Mai Rogers, the youngest daughter of industrialist Henry Huttleston Rogers, a key man in Standard Oil.